 "It was just close your eyes and hope it hits the net," Evans tells the Los Angeles Times 30 years later.
 "It found a hole over Grant Fuhr's shoulder.

-1934: The Chicago Blackhawks, in their eighth NHL season, win the Stanley Cup for the first time by defeating the Detroit Red Wings 1-0 in overtime of Game 4 of the best-of-5 Final.
+1934: The Chicago Blackhawks, in their eighth NHL season, win the Stanley Cup for the first time by defeating the Detroit Red Wings 1-0 in overtime of Game 4 of the best-of-5 Final at Chicago Stadium.
 Charlie Gardiner gets the shutout and Mush March scores the Cup-winning goal at 30:05 of overtime.
 It is the final NHL game for Gardiner, who dies of a brain hemorrhage two months later.

 1956: The Montreal Canadiens complete the first of their record run of five straight Stanley Cup championships by defeating Detroit 3-1 at the Forum in Game 5 of the Final.
 Jean Beliveau scores Montreal's first goal and assists on goals by Maurice Richard and Bernie Geoffrion.
 Jacques Plante makes 25 saves, allowing only a third-period goal by Alex Delvecchio.
 The Canadiens win the second of 10 consecutive playoff series; they do not lose another one until 1961.

-1988: Brent Sutter scores the second shorthanded overtime goal in Stanley Cup Playoff history to give the New York Islanders a 5-4 victory against the New Jersey Devils in Game 4 of the Patrick Division Semifinals at Brendan Byrne Arena.
+1988: Brent Sutter scores the second shorthanded overtime goal in Stanley Cup Playoff history to give the Islanders a 5-4 victory against the New Jersey Devils in Game 4 of the Patrick Division Semifinals at Brendan Byrne Arena in East Rutherford, New Jersey.
 Sutter scores his second goal of the game at 15:07 of OT to even the series at 2-2, but the Devils rebound with victories in Games 5 and 6 to eliminate the Islanders and win a playoff series for the first time in their history.

 1993: The Pittsburgh Penguins extend their NHL-record winning streak to 17 games by defeating the New York Rangers 4-2 at the Civic Arena.
 Dave Tippett has a goal and an assist for the Penguins.